jimmy-hypi/LorenzoIlMagnifico/README.md

 * It modifies and calls methods of **model**, contained in a single object called Match, where all the game-needed data are ‘stored’.
 * A timer Thread dictates the round time every player has to decide the action to perform, if the timer expires the player is automatically disconnected from the game and the other players are notified.
 * The player can however reconnect and go on playing whenever he wants.
-* **Model-view** interactions: the model notifies the view that the state has changed (e.g. [`PlayerStatusChangeCommand`](https://github.com/mirkomantovani/ProjectMJM/blob/master/src/main/java/it/polimi/ingsw/ps19/command/toclient/PlayerStatusChangeCommand.java), [`OpponentStatusChangeCommand`](https://github.com/mirkomantovani/ProjectMJM/blob/master/src/main/java/it/polimi/ingsw/ps19/command/toclient/OpponentStatusChangeCommand.java)
+* **Model-view** interactions: the model notifies the view that the state has changed, e.g. [`PlayerStatusChangeCommand`](https://github.com/jimmy-hypi/LorenzoIlMagnifico/tree/main/src/command/toclient/PlayerStatusChangeCommand.java) [`OpponentStatusChangeCommand`](https://github.com/jimmy-hypi/LorenzoIlMagnifico/tree/main/src/command/toclient/OpponentStatusChangeCommand.java)
 ## Authentication - Reconnection
 * A mandatory **authentication** is required to start playing.
 * This is needed for both saving player stats and let users **reconnect** into the game demonstrating they were actually playing in that game.
 *  A standard String hashCode() was used to make the authentication possible without having to save sensitive information.
 * A Thread saves updates the file containing Users information (played – won - lost matches, gameplay time) saving the on a File.